murarisumit/murarisumit.github.io/_posts/2016-08-11-Elasticsearch-terms.md

 Elasticsearch is a distributed search engine.
 You dump data to some elasticsearch-index, and then you can make http queries to search the data.

 > Under the hood, it uses Lucene(search engine library).
 It creates multiple Lucene indexes( or shard in elasticsearch) for data and distributes them across the nodes.
 To resolves the search-query sent to elasticsearch, it queries all lucene indexes and combines results and gives back the result.
+[Link for Youtube video](https://www.youtube.com/watch?v=PpX7J-G2PEo) for learning how **elasticsearch internals**.

 * **Cluster** – An Elasticsearch cluster consists of *one or more nodes*, working together to search and store data and is identifiable by its cluster name.